 - Why TCI?

 Joanne is a middle school teacher from Illinois who has been using TCI’s History Alive! for nine years.
-Prior to adopting TCI, her district made their own curriculum where they had taught Ancient History in 6th grade, Geography in 7th grade, and U.S. History in 8th grade.
-In 2010, Joanne’s district was exploring new curriculum options to incorporate geography into their lessons and spread U.S. History over a 2-year span.
+Prior to adopting TCI, her district made their curriculum where they had taught Ancient History in 6th grade, Geography in 7th grade, and U.S. History in 8th grade.
+In 2010, Joanne’s district was exploring new curriculum options to incorporate geography into their lessons and spread U.S. History over 2 years.
 They saw TCI as the ideal curriculum for their district as it does a great job engaging the students in the learning process and aligns perfectly with the state’s new national social studies standards.

 You can follow Joanne’s Twitter @Joanne_Burger to get a glimpse into a TCI classroom.